 Newton's, ISO testing and the fit of your PFD

 Since 1995 the CE and ISO standards have used Newtons to measure the buoyancy of PFD’s.
 A Newton is a measured unit of force.
 10 Newtons are approximately equal to 1 kg (2.2 lbs) of buoyancy.

-The perfect fit, for adults this will normally be determined by your chest size not your weight.
-For children though it’s the other way around, there weight not size we determine the jacket to go for.
+The perfect fit: for adults this will normally be determined by your chest size not your weight.
+For children though it’s the other way around with weight, not size, determining the jacket to go for.
 Sizes and shapes of PFD vary from manufacturer to manufacturer so it is important to check the information panel on the inside of the PFD to find the right size.

 MOST IMPORTANT THING TO REMEMBER IS ALWAYS WEAR YOUR PFD!

 The level given is based on an adult size.
 Buoyancy will vary depending on the users size/weight.